jeremycare/workshop-MCTS/README.md

 Workshop made for people that want to learn Monte Carlos Tree Search algorithm.
-The workshop is write in Javascript.
+The workshop is in Javascript.